aehrc/fhir-tx-encoder/README.md

-# FHIR terminology encoder
+# FHIR Terminology Encoder

-This is a scikit-learn compatible encoder that uses a FHIR terminology server to encode ontological features.
+This is a [scikit-learn](https://scikit-learn.org/) compatible encoder that uses a FHIR terminology server to encode ontological features.

-Currently it supports subsumption relationships.
+Currently it supports subsumption relationships only.

 You supply a scope in the form of a FHIR ValueSet URI, and a FHIR terminology endpoint.